redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

        instack-prepare-for-overcloud

-3. If you're using an all VM setup, make sure you have copied the public key portion of the virtual power ssh key into the virtual power user's ~/.ssh/authorized_keys on the virtual machine host.

 ## Deploying the Overcloud

 You can deploy the overcloud **either** through the Horizon web interface using the tuskar plugin **or** via the command line